Specifying which Groups can access an Application

 To allow a group to access an application,

-- This will display the Application Browser.
-Click the 'View' link that corresponds to the application you wish to map.
+- Click the name of the application you want to link that corresponds to the application you wish to map.

-- This will display a list of groups that currently have access to the application.
-Click the drop-down arrow next to the 'Add' button.
+This displays a list of groups that currently have access to the application.

 Alternatively, you can allow all users from a particular directory to authenticate against the application.
 See Mapping a Directory to an Application.